Ranuka-Jayesh/ogopay/DEPLOYMENT.md

 ## Important Notes

 - **Tracking URLs**: The `VITE_PUBLIC_URL` environment variable is crucial for tracking URLs to work correctly in hosted environments
+- **Tracking Codes**: Each friend now has a unique 4-digit code that must be entered to access their transaction history
 - **HTTPS**: Make sure your hosted domain uses HTTPS for security
 - **CORS**: Ensure your Supabase project allows requests from your hosted domain
 - **SPA Routing**: The `_redirects` file is essential for Netlify to handle client-side routing